GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/3pcd-changes/index.md

 On one hand, this global identity enables important aspects of the web ecosystem such as quality advertisements and experience personalization, both essential for maintaining a healthy vibrant web ecosystem with a sustainable community of content creators and global user reach.
 On the other hand, this global identity raises serious privacy concerns, and a break of the trust from users.

-## A Nee Identity Model for the Web
+## A new identity model for the web

 This [explainer document](https://github.com/michaelkleber/privacy-model) describes a proposal for a new identity model for the web that does not require cross-site tracking, but still allows key web ecosystem use cases, such as publishers to support themselves via effective advertising.